richchapler/AzureSolutionsDocumentation/docs/Data_Enrichment_OpenAI.md

 Going back to the available Data Explorer data, we find column "EpisodeNarrative" which provides additional detail for comparison, and can be used in place of some of the more granular columns.

-`List the top three storm events similar in scope to 'A small cluster of thunderstorms moved rapidly across the foothills and piedmont of western North Carolina, producing scattered wind damage.', sorted descending by cost and including a description of cost components.`
+`List the top three storm events similar in scope to 'A small cluster of thunderstorms moved rapidly across the foothills and piedmont of western North Carolina, producing scattered wind damage.', sorted descending by cost, and including a description of cost components.`

 What's changed...
 * `top three... sorted descending by cost`...
 I gave specific instruction regarding what examples matter